 So much of our beloved foods and recipes are loved for the memories attached to them, just as much as the taste.
-This potato salad is the best potato salad I have ever tasted (in my life) but there is a reason beyond that which makes it even more special.
+Thomas BBQ Mashed Potato Salad is the best potato salad I have ever tasted (in my life) but there is a reason beyond that which makes it even more special.

 Thomas Pit BBQ was an icon in Madison County.
 I don’t know when it was opened or how long it was in business but I can definitely say more than my lifetime.
 People would line up and sit in their cars for 45+ minutes to get their juicy smoked chicken, pulled pork bbq, white sauce, and potato salad (among other things).
 Everything on their menu was amazing.
 What was even more amazing is that if you ordered a plate in that window in 1980 and then in 2014, you likely had the same people preparing that food and handing that plate to you.
 We knew them.
 They were friends and family and we expected to see them when we went to Thomas’s.